 To put together the drip rate formula faster, you can use a mnemonic device that’ll stick with you.
 Just remember, “TV will make you deaf over time,” which is:

 - Deaf = DF or drip factor

 - Time = time prescribed by the physician

-Before calculating any type of IV administration, don’t forget to write down the statement, “TV will make you deaf over time,” or repeatedly say it inside your head so that you are equipped with the correct formula.
+Before calculating IV administration, don’t forget to write down the statement, “TV will make you deaf over time,” or repeatedly say it inside your head so that you are equipped with the correct formula.